Okra Nutrition, Benefits, Uses, Recipes and Side Effects

 It’s a high-fiber food, for starters: Nearly half of its nutrition is a soluble fiber in the form of gums and pectins.

-Nearly 10 percent of the recommended levels of vitamin B6 and folic acid are also present in a half cup of cooked okra.
+A good portion of the recommended levels of vitamin B6 and folic acid are also present in a half cup of cooked okra.

-Known as a high-antioxidant food, it can fight free radical damage and support improvements in cardiovascular and coronary heart disease, type 2 diabetes, digestive diseases, and even some cancers.
+Known as a high-antioxidant food, it can fight free radical damage and support improvements in cardiovascular health and coronary heart disease, type 2 diabetes, digestive diseases, and even some cancers.
 Additionally, it’s abundant in several other vitamins and minerals, including thiamine, riboflavin/vitamin B2 and zinc.

 Studies show that okra seeds are especially rich in protective compounds, including: